The Boboli Gardens are the most famous of all gardens in Florence, but there are many other places to experience the greener side of the city.

 Price: 7 € – combined ticket for the Silver Museum, Costume Gallery, Porcelain Museum.
 Entrance from Piazza Pitti, 1.

 The Rose Garden is halfway to Piazzale Michelangelo.
 It’s a short walk uphill to the Rose Garden that obviously saves its best for May.
 Wander among the roses and the sculptures by contemporary Belgian artist Folon, or just relax on the benches or grass and enjoy the spectacular views over Florence.

 Free entrance.
 Access from Viale Giuseppe Poggi, 2

 A fifteen minute steep walk from the Ponte Vecchio, this garden’s panoramic terrace with a spectacular city view make it one of the finest gardens in Florence.
 In Spring the garden is alive with azaleas and wisteria.
-There’s a romantic restaurant “La leggenda dei Frati” where you can have lunch under the loggia.
+There’s a coffee shop and a romantic restaurant “La leggenda dei Frati” where you can have lunch under the loggia.
 In the Villa Bardini there are exhibitions and events, and on the second floor a small terrace with an even finer view.

 Price: 8 € – Entrance from Costa San Giorgio 2 and from Via de’ Bardi 1/red

 Cascine – Park with Tuesday market and a swimming pool